Learn more about our course on patellar luxation surgery procedure for Cats & Dogs

 Can a luxating patella get worse?

-In young animals that are growing, the grade of patella luxation can get worse as the bones grow.
+In young animals that are growing, the grade of patellar luxation can get worse as the bones grow.
 This often occurs between 5-12 months of age.

 How do you fix luxating patella without surgery?